Prime component-preservingly amphicheiral link with odd minimal crossing number: Introduction

-The first author and A.~Kawauchi \cite{KK}, and the first author \cite{Kd3} determined prime amphicheiral links with minimal crossing number up to $11$, where a prime link is assumed to be non-split.
+The first author and A.~Kawauchi \cite{KK}, and the first author \cite{Kd3} determined prime amphicheiral links with minimal crossing number up to $11$.
 Then there are two prime amphicheiral links with odd minimal crossing numbers named $9_{61}^2$ and $11_{n247}^2$ (Figure 2), where we use modified notations from Rolfsen's table \cite{Ro} and Thistlethwaite's table on the web site maintained by D.~Bar-Natan and S.~Morrison \cite{BM}.